astrolabsoftware/fink-science/fink_science/random_forest_snia/README.md

 for colname in what:
     df = concat_col(df, colname, prefix=prefix)

-# Perform the fit + classification
+# Perform the fit + classification.
+# Note we can omit the model_path argument, and in that case the default model
+# `data/models/default-model.obj` will be used.
 args = [F.col(i) for i in what_prefix] + [F.lit(model_path)]
 df = df.withColumn('pIa', rfscore(*args))